 Reasonable accommodation may include job restructuring, part-time or modified work/class schedule, reassignment, transfer, purchase or modification of special equipment or devices, modification of examinations, training/course materials or policies.
 Reasonable accommodation will be determined on a case-by-case basis.

 Students and employees with medically recognized and documented disabilities and who are in need of special accommodation, have an obligation to notify the University of their needs.
-Employees should contact Human Resource Services.
-Students in need of accommodation should contact the Director of Disability Support Services in the Disability Support Services Office.
+Employees should contact Human Resources.
+Students in need of accommodation should contact the Manager of Accessibility and Accommodation in the Office of Accessibility and Accommodation.

 Individuals who believe this policy has been violated may contact a member of the University Dispute Resolution Committee or their supervisor.